cdpxe/nefias/recordings/README.md

 ## Brief overview of sub-directories

+The Kappa value calculated by the NeFiAS script *kappa_IAT.sh* indicates the presence of a covert timing channel.
+The script is slightly different to the one used by WoDiCoF in (Keidel et al., 2018), but the essential functionality is the same (the script was simplified for didactic purposes).

 * TCC_SCC_ethernet: Both channel types transmitted over a direct and stable Ethernet connection
 * TCC_SCC_internet_remotehost: Both channel types transmitted over multiple hosts via Internet-uplink
 * TCC_localhost: Both channel types transmitted only on localhost